 Total vs. Reverse TSA

 In the standard TSA, a prosthesis “ball” made of metal replaces the head of the humerus.
-The plastic socket then proceeds and fits around the metal component, successfully mimicking the joint’s natural movement.
+The plastic socket then fits around the metal component, successfully mimicking the joint’s natural movement.
 These components are sometimes cemented, and can even contain parts that allow for natural bone growth to occur inside them.

 Patients with damage to their rotator cuff muscles or tendon qualify for a reverse TSA.
 This affects the placement of the new, artificial ball and socket.
 The metal ball now goes in the shoulder where the cartilage would normally sit, and the socket in which the ball moves is implanted into the head of the humerus (upper arm).
 By doing this, the deltoid muscles of the shoulder can do the work of the damaged rotator cuff components.

 Check out this video to see a patient’s first-hand experience with a reverse TSA.

 Rehabilitation: Differences Between Replacements

 Rehab considerations between the two types of replacements are similar with one notable exception.
 In a standard TSA, the subscapularis tendon (located on the long arm bone) is often detached from the humerus and then reattached.
 Because of this, extra time and precaution are given in order to permit and perform external rotation movement of the shoulder.
 Functionally, external rotation is a movement that dictates many of an individual’s daily habits such as reaching behind your head to wash your hair, reaching for a seat belt, and participating in throwing sports.